N4vr4Z/ArchInstall/Install.md

 `mkfs.ext4 /dev/boot_partition` - formats our boot partition which will be assigned to boot loader

 `mkfs.ext4 /dev/root_partition` - formats the partition which will be assigned to /

-After creating partitions sucessfully you can cross-check them using `lsblk` .
+ Swap is like a virtual-RAM that system can use when required .
+My advice will be to skip a swap partition if you are using a HDD .
+Slow writing speed of HDD will barely help to improve performance .
+If you wanna make a swap partition anyways , you can do so by making a partition with partition type "Linux SWAP" .
+Now initialise the swap partition using `mkswap /dev/swap_partition`

  Now we will mount the partitions we just created .

 `mount /dev/root_partition /mnt` - mounts root partition to /mnt